keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 ## Result

-Production is safe with **Keptn's Quality Gate** in place.
-We have seen that a service with a bad performance will not be promoted to the production stage.
+The slow version was not promoted to the production environment because of the active **Keptn's Quality Gate** in place.

 ---